jahir10ali/hells-park/README.md

 After that make sure you commit these changes.
 When you commit these chnages, make sure you put a nice title to it so we know what you have changed.
 Make sure to add a description to for more context.

-Now go on GitHub and make a pull request for that code, this means requesting to submit these changes into the main program.
+When you commit these changes, you can directly make a pull request here!
+OR, you can now go on GitHub and make a pull request for that code, this means requesting to submit these changes into the main program.
 DONE!